Read This First

 Prompt 3: Provide an example of an idea that is, by some, deemed “self-evident” and provide an argument that this term contributes to the idea an important quality beyond what evidence and argumentation can.

 This middle step takes the pressure from self-evident and turns it toward self-evidence.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-At this stage, the gain is not memorizing the conclusion but learning to think with Self-evident.
+Treat Self-evident as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Abuse of “Self-Evident” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.